SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 The ``dynamicCallable`` attribute's methods specify only the type used to hold the array of arguments.

-Defining a call-as-function method or a method from the ``dynamicCallable`` attribute doesn't let you use an instance of that type as if it were a function in any context other than a function call expression.
+Defining a call-as-function method, or a method from the ``dynamicCallable`` attribute, doesn't let you use an instance of that type as if it were a function in any context other than a function call expression.
 For example: